 Larry was fundamental with drafting and implementing the first ethical and sustainable procurement policy in Canada for the City of Vancouver.

 He’s written several books on a variety of supply chain subjects including: It’s the People, Not the Paper: Managing Contracts and Measuring Performance for Professionals.
-He is also the author of Plan It for Our Planet: SOCIAL PROCUREMENT Practices, Policies, Principles and Plans for the Supply Chain.
-He is also the author of Good Planets Are Hard To Buy: A Management Handbook for Creating Conscious Capitalism, Sustainability Principles and Supply Chain Excellence; and Food, Finance, and Philosophy: A Role for Supply Management in Corporate Social Responsibility.
+He is also the author of Plan It for Our Planet: SOCIAL PROCUREMENT Practices, Policies, Principles and Plans for the Supply Chain; Good Planets Are Hard To Buy: A Management Handbook for Creating Conscious Capitalism, Sustainability Principles and Supply Chain Excellence; and Food, Finance, and Philosophy: A Role for Supply Management in Corporate Social Responsibility.

 Many leading companies and organizations have utilized the services of Larry Berglund, including:

-Abbotsford School District; Accenture Business Services; Athabasca University; Auditor General for Local Government; APICS; BC Automobile Association; BC Construction Association; BC Hydro; BC Social Procurement Initiative; Bruce Power; Buy Social Canada; Certified General Accountants; City of Edmonton; Delta School District; Federation of Canadian Municipalities; Finning Canada; City of Kamloops; City of Penticton; City of St. John, NB; City of Trail; Cloverdale Paint; Hudbay Minerals; Institute of Supply Chain Management; Klondike Lubricants; Langley School District; Municipality of North Cowichan; National Education Consulting Inc.; Ontario Lottery and Gaming Commission; Province of Alberta; Resort Municipality of Whistler; Social Enterprise Institute; Supply Chain Canada; Thompson Rivers University; United Nations; West Fraser Timber; The University of British Columbia; and the University of the Fraser Vally, to name a few.
+Abbotsford School District; Accenture Business Services; Athabasca University; Auditor General for Local Government; APICS; BC Automobile Association; BC Construction Association; BC Hydro; BC Social Procurement Initiative; Bruce Power; Buy Social Canada; Capilano University; Certified General Accountants; City of Edmonton; Delta School District; Department of National Defence; Federation of Canadian Municipalities; Finning Canada; City of Kamloops; City of Penticton; City of St. John, NB; City of Trail; Cloverdale Paint; Hudbay Minerals; Institute of Supply Chain Management; Justice Institute of BC; Klondike Lubricants; Langley School District; Municipality of North Cowichan; National Education Consulting Inc.; Ontario Lottery and Gaming Commission; Province of Alberta; Resort Municipality of Whistler; Social Enterprise Institute; Supply Chain Canada; Thompson Rivers University; United Nations; West Fraser Timber; The University of British Columbia; and the University of the Fraser Vally, to name a few.

 Larry has successfully integrated corporate social responsibility and social procurement values into supply management strategies and operations.
 He has drafted policies, affected change in public organizations and influenced practices in many companies.